Enlarged breasts in men (gynecomastia)

 Natural hormone changes

-The hormones testosterone and estrogen control the development and maintenance of sex characteristics in both men and women.
-Testosterone controls male traits, such as muscle mass and body hair.
-Estrogen controls female traits, including the growth of breasts.
+The hormones testosterone and estrogen control sex traits.
+Testosterone controls traits such as muscle mass and body hair.
+Estrogen controls traits that include the growth of breasts.

-Most people think of estrogen as an exclusively female hormone, but men also produce it — though normally in small quantities.
-However, male estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.
+Estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.

-- Anti-androgens used to treat prostate enlargement, prostate cancer and some other conditions.
-Examples include flutamide, finasteride (Proscar, Propecia) and spironolactone (Aldactone).
+- Anti-androgens used to treat conditions such as an enlarged prostate and prostate cancer.
+Examples of these medicines include flutamide, finasteride (Proscar, Propecia) and spironolactone (Aldactone, Carospir).